-- So far, integration has been seen as a reduction in trade costs, and trade has unambiguously increased as a result - Full integration, however, could mean that we move towards the law of one price - If transport costs and national preferences still survive, trade volumes could actually go down
+- So far, integration has been seen as a reduction in trade costs, and trade has unambiguously increased as a result - Full integration, however, could mean that we move towards the law of one price - If transport costs and national preferences still survive, trade volumes within the RIA could actually go down - Why should we import from our RI partners if foreign goods cost just as much as domestic goods? - Clue: Why do we have trade between different provinces in a country?

-At the same time, a multitude of bilateral free trade agreements
+At the same time, a multitude of bilateral free trade agreements have emerged

-- Bilateral free trade agreements (FTAs) mean that countries reduce tariffs on trade from FTA partners - No customs unions, which means that rules-of-origin (ROIs) are important: free trade only applies to goods produced in partner countries - Mainly old integration, often with a twist - May include areas not covered by WTO (such as FDI) - More tariff reductions than in WTO - Still hard to understand why so much energy is invested in FTAs with countries that are far apart
+- Bilateral free trade agreements (FTAs) mean that countries eliminate tariffs on trade from FTA partners - No customs unions, which means that rules-of-origin (RoO) are important: free trade only applies to goods "produced" in partner countries - Mainly old integration, often with a twist - May include areas not covered by WTO (such as investment, competition policy, gender, environment, labor conditions) - More tariff reductions than in WTO - A way to show "friendship"?
+(Or keep China out?) - Still hard to understand why so much energy is invested in FTAs with countries that are far apart from each other